 The Zoning Enforcement Section is responsible for ensuring compliance with the municipal code governing zoning requirements.
 The Zoning Inspector investigates citizen complaints within the city limits regarding potential non-compliance with zoning regulations including land/building uses, building setbacks, signs, landscaping, parking, and home occupation permits.

-To request the Planning Department to investigate an issue in your neighborhood, click here.
+To request investigation of an issue in your neighborhood, send an email.

 Home Occupation Permits:

 Home occupation is defined as “an accessory use of a dwelling unit for gainful employment.”